NLnetLabs/incremental-deleg/site/ldns.md

 ~$ sudo apt install git build-essential libtool autoconf make libssl-dev
 ```

-Then, to clone the repository, checkout the `features/ideleg` branch and initialize the repository:
+Then, to clone the repository, checkout the `deleg-and-ideleg` branch and initialize the repository:

 ```
 ~$ git clone https://github.com/NLnetLabs/ldns